-Basic income per common share is computed by dividing the net income by the weighted-average number of common shares outstanding during the period, less unvested restricted stock awards.
-Diluted income per common share is computed by dividing net income by the weighted-average common shares and potentially dilutive common share equivalents using the treasury stock method.
+Basic (loss) income per common share is computed by dividing the net (loss) income by the weighted-average number of common shares outstanding during the period, less unvested restricted stock awards.
+Diluted (loss) income per common share is computed by dividing net (loss) income by the weighted-average common shares and potentially dilutive common share equivalents using the treasury stock method.

-For the three months ended December 31, 2021 and 2020, the effects of approximately 0.1 million and 45,000 common shares, respectively, issuable upon exercise of options and non-vested shares of restricted stock are not included in computations as their effect was anti-dilutive.
-For the six months ended December 31, 2021 and 2020, the effects of approximately 0.2 million and 0.1 million common shares, respectively, issuable upon exercise of options and non-vested shares of restricted stock are not included in computations as their effect was anti-dilutive.
+For the three months ended December 31, 2022 and 2021, the effects of approximately 0.2 million and 0.1 million common shares, respectively, issuable upon exercise of options and non-vested shares of restricted stock are not included in computations as their effect was anti-dilutive.
+For the six months ended December 31, 2022 and 2021, the effects of approximately 0.4 million and 0.2 million common shares, respectively, issuable upon exercise of options and non-vested shares of restricted stock are not included in computations as their effect was anti-dilutive.

-The following is a reconciliation of net income per share and the weighted-average common shares outstanding for purposes of computing basic and diluted net income per share (in thousands, except per share amounts):
+The following is a reconciliation of net (loss) income per share and the weighted-average common shares outstanding for purposes of computing basic and diluted net income per share (in thousands, except per share amounts):